Mon 30 May_l 2016

 We recommend that patients learn to measure their own blood pressure using devices which can be purchased online or on the high street.
 High blood pressure can be related to many lifestyle factors such as stress, obesity, lack of exercise and genetics.
 If modulating controllable factors does not reduce blood pressure effectively, then modern medication is very effective indeed.

-Diabetes is a condition where the blood sugar is inappropriately high, either as a result of a lack of the hormone Insulin, or as a result of an altered response to Insulin.
+Diabetes is a condition where the blood sugar is inappropriately high.
 If you are a diabetic, then tight control of your blood sugar is vital.
 If you have developed diabetes in later life, the usual causes are again lifestyle factors, poor diet and obesity.
 Much can be done to correct this with dietary changes and weight loss.
 We strongly advise the assistance of a specialist dietitian in modifying diet related cardiac risk in diabetes.